blakebt/cybersecurity-portfolio/README.md

 and analyze it using the NIST CSF framework.

 ## [Permissions](./Permissions/Permissions.md)
-Inside the Permissions directory you will find a project in which I was asked to complete a series of tasks related to changes the permissions of a number of files, hidden files, and directories using the Linux shell.
+Inside the Permissions directory you will find a project in which I was asked to complete a series of tasks related to changing the permissions of a number of files, hidden files, and directories using the Linux shell.
 The report includes a report that shows my knowledge of the permissions string and the commands used to manipulate it.
 I use commands such as 'ls' and its '-l' and '-la' modifiers.
 I also use 'chmod' to add and remove permissions for the three owner types.